jaybeecave/fakeTML/README.md

 # fakeTML
-Fake HTML Helpers for quick templating of websites.
+Fake HTML Helpers for random bits of html content

 ### I use Combo() in a loop on a kitchen sink page to quickly see if my base styles for new website builds look good.